-Note: the museum is currently closed with the new downtown location expected to be open to the public in late 2017 or early 2018.
+Note: the museum is currently closed with the new downtown location expected to be open to the public in 2018.
 Want to learn more about the new location?
 Catch the latest updates here.

 Pull the curtain back on Alberta life and landscape in a remarkable journey from petroglyphs to prehistoric dinosaurs, and from 500 generations of First Peoples to new beginnings on the windswept prairies.